Welcome to the Roton Quantum Model - a rotational resonance framework

 Join creating physics intuitively from a photon quantum entanglement up to the universes filaments.

-We present a completely new physical model that offers simple and intuitive explanations for how the world works — from tiny electrons, quarks, and atoms to galaxies and the entire universe.
+This site is a proposal for a Roton Resonance Framework, a model and reflection on quantum physics and how our world is constructed — independent of well established mathematical and physical models.
+We present a completely new physical view that offers simple and intuitive explanations for how the world works — from tiny electrons, quarks, and atoms to galaxies and the entire universe.

-How does qauntum entanglement create our world?
+How does quantum entanglement create our world?

 What happens when energy rotates around its own past and future?

-Basic Entities
+Basic Ideas and Entities

 Light and Matter